blackberry/OpenCV/modules/core/doc/dynamic_structures.rst

 ------
 Adds an element to a set (fast variant).

-.. ocv:cfunction:: CvSetElem* cvSetNew( CvSet* setHeader )
+.. ocv:cfunction:: CvSetElem* cvSetNew( CvSet* set_header )

-    :param setHeader: Set
+    :param set_header: Set

 The function is an inline lightweight variant of :ocv:cfunc:`SetAdd`
 .
 It occupies a new node and returns a pointer to it rather than an index.